 The election is being conducted by postal vote.
-Voting documents are posted to all electors whose names appear on the final electoral roll with delivery commencing Friday 20 September 2019.
-All electors should have received their voting documents by Wednesday 25 September 2019.
+Voting documents are posted to all electors whose names appear on the final electoral roll for the respective constituent territorial authority with delivery commencing Friday 16 September 2022.
+All electors should have received their voting documents by Wednesday 21 September 2022.